 Skillets: the kind of heavy metal that everyone appreciates—especially when they turn out your favorite pork chops or soft scrambled eggs.
 A well-equipped kitchen contains several different varieties of skillets, including cast iron, stainless steel, and nonstick.
-(We're not counting the other pots you should have, too, like a saucepan or heavy bottomed pot).
-If you were to buy only one of these skillets, it should be stainless steel.
-Stainless steel is your everyday beater.
-It can cook everything, and doesn’t need any special treatment.
-No time to wash?
-It’s okay to leave stainless steel soaking in water.
+(We're not counting the other essential pots and pans you should have, too, like a saucepan or heavy bottomed pot).
+Once you have that well-stocked kitchen, it's up to you to learn how to use, clean, and care for your different types of skillets and pans (but we'll get to that later).

-While a well-seasoned cast-iron skillet is practically nonstick, nothing can beat a true nonstick skillet when it comes to cooking delicate foods that stick easily.
+While a well-seasoned cast iron skillet is practically nonstick, nothing can beat a true nonstick skillet when it comes to cooking delicate foods that stick easily.
 Look for models that have stainless steel or silicone-coated handles, which are oven-safe, rather than plastic ones.